Exploration of the Viability of Inbound Tour Business in New Zealand

-The research setting reflects the areas or locations in which different research related activities are being done.
+The research setting reflects the areas or locations in which different research-related activities are being done.
 In context to this, the presented research work is done within the territory of New Zealand.
 The prime quest of the research work is to judge the business viability of the inbound tour packaged designed for a cycling tour from Queenstown to Southland.

 The business concept on which the entire findings of the research work are based will be related to inbound tourism within New Zealand.
-The prime business concept will be to provide some highly convenient and luxurious tours for inbound tourists in the country from various Asian countries such as Philippines, Indonesia, Japan and Korea.
+The prime business concept will be to provide some highly convenient and luxurious tours for inbound tourists in the country from various Asian countries such as the Philippines, Indonesia, Japan, and Korea.
 This inbound tour will be aimed to deliver some specific and intensive amount of experience to the tourists.
-As per the business concepts of planned organisation, Asian tourists will be catered primarily and an exclusive and attractive tour packages will be offered to them at reasonable prices.
-There will be some unique and adventures tour, such as cycling tour from Queenstown to Southland will be offered to the customer so that their holidays can be made unforgettable.
+As per the business concepts of planned organization, Asian tourists will be catered primarily and exclusive and attractive tour packages will be offered to them at reasonable prices.
+There will be some unique and adventure tour, such as cycling tour from Queenstown to Southland will be offered to the customer so that their holidays can be made unforgettable.
 The primary value proposition of this business will be its customised designing for Asian tourists.
 The company will present unique ideas for its tourist for making their tour successful and memorable.

 In existing scenario, business conditions and environment have been changed quite intensively as there are multiple issues such as increasing competition in the market and global economic volatility has imposed business organizations to adopt a number of different crucial strategic options.
 In this context, presented research work directs to reveal the some of the critical external business environmental issues faced by a business organization in commencing new business venture in existing challenging business environment.
 In this regard, the paper explores the concepts of inbound tourism and different environmental related factors that affect the viability of that sector within New Zealand.